Determined supports a variety of hyperparameter search algorithms.

 metric field), in addition to other searcher-specific options.
 For example,

-suitable for larger experiments with many trials, is configured with the maximum number of trials to
+for larger experiments with many trials, is configured with the maximum number of trials to run, the

-run, the maximum training length allowed per trial, and the maximum number of trials that can be
+maximum training length allowed per trial, and the maximum number of trials that can be worked on

 searcher: name: "adaptive_asha" metric: "validation_loss" max_trials: 16 max_length: epochs: 1 max_concurrent_trials: 8